RedisLabs/redislabs-docs/content/platforms/kubernetes/deployment/quick-start.md

 ---
-Title: Quick Start for Kubernetes
+Title: Deploy Redis Enterprise Software on Kubernetes

 description: How to install the Redis Enterprise Kubernetes Operator.
 weight: 10
 alwaysopen: false
 categories: ["Platforms"]
-aliases:
+aliases: [
+  /platforms/kubernetes/getting-started/quick-start/,
+  /platforms/kubernetes/getting-started/quick-start.md,
+  /platforms/kubernetes/deployment/quick-start/,
+  /platforms/kubernetes/deployment/quick-start.md,
+]
 ---

 To deploy Redis Enterprise Software on Kubernetes, you first need to install the Redis Enterprise Operator.
 The best way to install the operator depends on your Kubernetes environment.